 Financial institutions are important business partners to our platform.
 We act as a key channel partner for financial institutions to participate in the rapidly expanding and dynamic automotive finance industry in China.
 Traditional financial institutions typically lack the necessary technology, human resources, industry specialization and/or geographic reach to provide automotive financing, especially in tier 2 and below cities.
 Our services enable financial institutions to broaden their reach to car buyers through our apps and network of Dealerships.
 Our collaboration with financial institutions has enabled us to scale up our business and facilitate a large number of car sales without straining our own capital resources.
-In 2019, approximately 12.8% of our car sales were supported by a financing arrangement.
 We receive service fees from financial institutions for facilitating automotive financing transactions to car buyers.
-As of December 31, 2019, we were in collaboration with several third-party financial institutions.